typescript-cheatsheets/react/ADVANCED.md

 );
 ```

-The same using fat arrow function style:
+You can also use Generics using fat arrow function style:

 ```tsx
 interface Props<T> {